Azim Nanji

-Professor Azim Nanji is a Kenyan-born professor of Islamic studies.
-From 1998 until 2008, he served as Director of The Institute of Ismaili Studies in London, England.
-At present, he is the Senior Associate Director of the Abbasi Program in Islamic Studies at Stanford University.
-He is also on the Board of Directors of the Global Centre for Pluralism a joint partnership between His Highness the Aga Khan and the Government of Canada.
+Azim Nanji is a Kenyan-born professor of Islamic studies.
+From 1998 until 2008, he served as director of The Institute of Ismaili Studies in London, England.
+He is also on the board of directors of the Global Centre for Pluralism a joint partnership between His Highness the Aga Khan and the Government of Canada.

 Biography

-Born in Nairobi, Kenya, Professor Nanji attended schools in Kenya, Tanzania, and Makerere University in Uganda, and received his master's and doctoral degrees in Islamic Studies from McGill University, Canada.
+Born in Nairobi, Kenya, Nanji attended schools in Kenya, Tanzania, and Makerere University in Uganda, and received his master's and doctoral degrees in Islamic Studies.

-Dr. Nanji has held academic and administrative appointments at various American and Canadian universities.
-Until 1998, he was a Professor and Chair of the Department of Religion at the University of Florida.
-Since that time he has been with the Institute of Ismaili Studies, a research institute which aims to promote scholarship and learning of Muslim cultures and societies, with a view towards attaining a better understanding of Islam and its relationship with other societies and faiths.
+Nanji has held academic and administrative appointments at various American and Canadian universities.
+Since 1998, he has been with the Institute of Ismaili Studies, a research institute which aims to promote scholarship and learning of Muslim cultures and societies, with a view towards attaining a better understanding of Islam and its relationship with other societies and faiths.

-In 1988 he was Margaret Gest Visiting Professor at Haverford College, Pennsylvania, USA, and a Visiting Professor at Stanford University, California in 2004, where he was also invited to give the Baccalaureate Address in 1995.
+In 1988, he was Margaret Gest Visiting Professor at Haverford College, Pennsylvania, US, and a visiting professor at Stanford University, California in 2004.

-Professor Nanji has served as Co-Chair of the Islam section at the American Academy of Religion and on the editorial board of the Academy's Journal.
+Nanji has served as co-chair of the Islam section at the American Academy of Religion and on the editorial board of the Academy's Journal.
 He has also been a member of the Philanthropy Committee of the Council on Foundations and has been the recipient of awards from the Rockefeller Foundation, the Canada Council, and the National Endowment for the Humanities.
-In 2004 he gave the Birks Lecture at McGill University.

-Within the Aga Khan Development Network, Professor Nanji has served as a member of the Steering Committee and Master Jury of the Aga Khan Award for Architecture, and as a task force member for the Institute for the Study of Muslim Civilizations (AKU-ISMC), and continues as Vice Chair of the Madrasa-based Early Childhood Education Programme in East Africa.
+Within the Aga Khan Development Network, Nanji has served as a member of the Steering Committee and Master Jury of the Aga Khan Award for Architecture, and as a task force member for the Institute for the Study of Muslim Civilizations (AKU-ISMC), and continues as Vice Chair of the Madrasa-based Early Childhood Education Programme in East Africa.